Trudeaumania

-Trudeaumania was the term used throughout 1968 to describe the excitement generated by Pierre Elliott Trudeau's entry into the April 1968 Liberal Party of Canada leadership election.
+Trudeaumania was the term used during 1968 to describe the excitement generated by Pierre Elliott Trudeau's entry into the April 1968 Liberal Party of Canada leadership election.
 Trudeau won the leadership election and was sworn in as prime minister.
 Trudeaumania continued during the subsequent federal election (in which the Liberals won a strong majority government) and during Trudeau's early years as prime minister.
-Decades later, Trudeau's son, Justin Trudeau, drew a similar international reaction when he became prime minister himself in 2015.
+Decades later, Trudeau's son, Justin Trudeau, drew a similar international reaction when he became prime minister in 2015.

 "Trudeaumania" and Pierre Elliott Trudeau

 According to much contemporary journalism during the election, many young people in Canada, especially young women, were influenced by the 1960s counterculture and identified with Trudeau, an energetic nonconformist who was relatively young.
 They were dazzled by his "charm and good looks", and a large fan base was claimed to exist throughout the country.
 He would often be stopped in the streets for his autograph or for photographs.
 Trudeau had once sympathized with Marxists and had spent time in the democratic socialist Cooperative Commonwealth Federation, and many of his fans were attracted to his culturally liberal stances (he legalized homosexuality and created more flexible abortion and divorce laws as Justice Minister under Prime Minister Lester B. Pearson).
 Trudeau was also admired for his laid-back attitude and his celebrity relationships; in that word's prevailing use at the time, describing a modern, "hip and happening person", he was often described as a swinger.